-Being part of a startup is not an excuse for you to shoot first and ask questions later.
-“We are a startup” is the most common phrase people spout when you ask them about their sloppy processes or development practices.
-Being a startup is not an excuse for you to have zero process or letting your developers be trigger happy.
-It is also not an excuse for condoning sloppy employee behavior like taking leave without adequate notice or working from home on a short notice.
+Being part of a startup is not an excuse to shoot first and ask questions later.
+“We are a startup” is the most common phrase people spout when you ask them about their sloppy processes and development practices.
+Being a startup cannot justify having zero process or letting developers be trigger happy.
+Being a startup cannot be a reason for condoning poor employee behavior, like taking leave without adequate notice or working from home on short notice.

-I have heard of stories in startups where everyone writes components in a language of their own choosing.
-If today’s fad is Node, then the developer uses Node and if tomorrow hacker news has a post touting the next greatest language, the developer switches to that.
-We are a startup, we do not have a QA and pre production environment for testing, we test code directly in production.
-We are only a couple of people, hence we do not need version control.
-Since I am a single guy who handles servers, configuration files are not in version control, my brain is my GIT repository.
+I am privy to startup lores where everyone writes components in the language of their choosing.
+If today’s fad is Node, then the developer uses Node and if tomorrow hacker news has a post touting the next most magnificent language, the developer switches to that.
+We are a startup; we do not have a QA and pre-production environment for testing; we test code in production.
+We are only a couple of people.
+Hence we do not need version control.
+Since I am a single guy who manages servers, configuration files are not in version control; my brain is my GIT repository.

-A startup is an opportunity for you to create an atmosphere based on trust rather than draconian processes.
-Let us take technology choice for example.
-Big organizations have lots of rules and regulations on what technology can be used, what cannot be used, how to buy licenses etc etc. This is made with the central assertion that individuals are not responsible enough, so let us decide by committee.
-In a startup, you do not need to introduce a process for this, you can trust your employees to make the right technology choices as long as they do not go bonkers with it.
-If something goes wrong with a technology choice, you can talk to that person and figure out where he went wrong instead of mandating a policy for all employees from then on.
-Individual responsibility trumps rules any day, it is difficult to implement and follow this in a large company but can be easily pulled off in a small organization.
+A startup lets you create an atmosphere based on trust rather than draconian processes.
+Let us take a technology choice, for example.
+Big organizations have lots of rules and regulations are technology choices, buying licenses, etc. The reason is that individuals are not responsible enough, so let us decide by committee.
+In a startup, you do not need to introduce a process for this.
+You can trust your employees to make the right technology choices as long as they do not go bonkers with it.
+If something goes wrong with a technology choice, you can talk to that person and figure out where he went wrong instead of mandating policy for all employees from then on.
+Individual responsibility trumps rules any day, it is challenging to implement and follow in a large company but can be easily pulled off in a small organization.

-Next time when you use the phrase “We are a startup”, think whether you are trying to mask your inefficiencies in the guise of being a start up.
+Next time when you use the phrase “We are a startup,” think hard whether you are trying to mask inefficiencies in the guise of being a startup.